srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

         and what the user should know to use the function and not how the function is implemented.

-        :param param1: this is a first param
+        :param param1: this is the first param
         :return: this is a description of what is returned
         """
   ```